evidentlyai/evidently/docs/book/examples/tutorial_tracing.md

 Set up configuration details:
 * The `address` is the destination backend to store collected traces.
 In this case, it is Evidently Cloud.
 * `Team_id` is the identification of the Evidently Team which defines who can access collected traces and helps organize your Projects.
-Go to the ([Team page](https://app.evidently.cloud/teams)), enter the Team and copy the ID.
+Go to the [Team page](https://app.evidently.cloud/teams), enter the selected Team and copy its ID.
 * `Dataset_name` helps identify the resulting Tracing dataset.
 All data with the same ID would be grouped into single dataset.

 ```python